MicrosoftDocs/cpp-docs/docs/code-quality/build-reliable-secure-programs.md

 **Visual Studio**

- Using Visual Studio, it's easy to add tests to the suite when making the changes to fix the bug, and then quickly run the tests and code coverage to ensure all new cases are considered.
+Visual Studio makes it easy to add tests to the suite while making the changes to fix the bug, and then to quickly run the tests and code coverage to ensure all new cases get considered.
 Referencing the bug ID from your issue tracking system in your code where you write the test is a good way to connect regression tests to the corresponding issues.
-For even more robust tracking, using Azure DevOps boards, test plans, and Visual Studio to associate tests, test cases, and issues can keep track of all aspects of an issue and its corresponding tests.
+For even more robust tracking, you can use Azure DevOps boards and test plans together with Visual Studio to associate tests, test cases, and issues, and track of all aspects of an issue and its corresponding tests.
 For more information, see:
 - [Associate automated tests with test cases - Azure Test Plans](/azure/devops/test/associate-automated-test-with-test-case)
 - [Link work items to other objects - Azure DevOps](/azure/devops/organizations/notifications/add-links-to-work-items)

 Eventually, integrating these tests into the unit testing area that is supposed to cover the code section helps keep the test suite organized and easier to manage.
-Leveraging the Test Explorer's test grouping is a good way to keep track of tests that belong together as well.
+You can use the Test Explorer's test grouping to effectively track the tests that belong together.
 For more information, see [Run unit tests with Test Explorer - Visual Studio (Windows)](/visualstudio/test/run-unit-tests-with-test-explorer#group-and-filter-the-test-list)

 ## 2.9 Fuzzing